 THREE.
 Coinstar says “Coinstar’s patented technology allows our processors to filter out foreign coins and other debris.
 However, these items may not be returned by our processors so it is a good idea to remove such items”.
 Anyone who’s lived in Canada knows that at least 5% of our coins are American ( if you live in Québec, another 1% or so are Euro 2-cent coins) meaning that you need to spend time to sit and filter through your coins anyways.

 While in America it may be worth it to use Coinstar to convert your coins to cash, in Canada you’re paying a high base fee as well as hidden fees in the way of getting back the same coins you put in and the potential loss of foreign coins.
+There are also alternatives to Coinstar that will save you money!

 About me: My name is Vanessa and I write at the aptly named Vanessa’s Money.
 I am finishing up my BA in Economics at McGill and will be paying off my student loans in one lump sum on December 21st.
 I write about money and the foolish things that I see people do with money.